-A dog bite claim falls under personal injury because they are the result of someone else’s wrongful acts or negligence.
+A dog bite claim falls under personal injury.
+Basically, the owner of the dog has committed wrongful acts or negligence, which allowed the animal to attack without any provocation.
 And like all other types of personal injury cases, there’s a set statute of limitations.

 Per the California Civil Code 335.1, the statute of limitation on a dog bite accident case is two years starting from the initial date of when the incident took place.
 After the two-year deadline, the court will almost certainly throw out the case.

-However, when the victim was a minor at the time of the attack, the statute of limitations can be delayed until they turn 18.
-Once the victim turns 18, the statute of limitations begins to run, giving underage victims two years to file a dog bite lawsuit before their 20th birthday.
+However, if the individual was a minor during the time of the attack, the statute of limitations will be postponed until they are 18 years old.
+Once the individual turns 18, the statute of limitations will start, giving them up to two years to file a dog bite lawsuit.

 California courts are very strict on the statute of limitations.
 It exists to make victims file their lawsuits while evidence is still fresh, and also allows potential defendants to respond after a certain period of time has passed.

 Reaching out to a lawyer in the days or weeks before the statute of limitations expires will make it nearly impossible to file a strong lawsuit since you will need a substantial amount of time to construct such a claim.
 Starting this at the last minute will most likely result in the victim receiving little to no compensation.

 Dog bite victims in California are typically entitled to compensation for their losses.
 Compensatory damages may include: